Essential Facts

 Manuel Antonio National Park

-Located on the central Pacific coastline, Manuel Antonio is home to the nation’s largest numbers of birds and rainforest species, including sloths.
+Located on the central Pacific coastline, Manuel Antonio is home to the nation’s largest population of birds and rainforest species, including sloths.
 It’s easily accessible and offers everything from stunning beaches to remote forest getaways.
 If you’re wanting to birdwatch, spot sloths in the wild, or relax on the beach, this is the place to be.

 Monteverde Cloud Forest